andsild/dotfiles/vim/README.md

 In some systems, this requires downloading the vim source and doing `./configure --with-lua...` etc.  I recommend also appending `--enable-fail-if-missing`.
 I just use gentoo and package.use (https://github.com/andsild/dotfiles/blob/master/portage/package.use) :)

-To compile a vim-version in windows you need a ton of patience as, even in the "complete pre-built" versions, you need to copy-paste your own DLLs.

 #### Installing plugins
 After adding the repository to neobundle.toml, you need to invoke
 `:NeoBundleClearCache`,
-and then, in a new(fresh) vim-instance
+and then, in a new(fresh) vim-instance (init.rc needs to be re-invoked)
 `:NeoBundleCheck`

 Also, be aware that most of the plugins fail silently when there are missing